Plant Spacing Calculator – Find How Many Plants You Need

 Rectangular Planting Grid

-To estimate how many plants are needed, find the number of rows and columns and determine the spacing between each plant.
+To estimate how many plants are needed, find the number of rows and columns and determine the spacing between each.

-Steps to Estimate Plants in a Rectangular Grid
+Steps to Estimate Plant Spacing for a Rectangular Grid

 First, measure the landscape bed length and width in inches.
 Use our feet to inches conversion tool to convert a measurement in feet to inches.